Riding Skills - How To Increase Your Skill Level

 Make turns into straight lines

-We have all learned that a motorcycle leans in to a turn, however that does not mean we need to hug all the curves!
-When you are driving a car, you have to stay in your lane, so this is somewhat necessary.
-However that same one lane is actually not one, but three separate lanes on a motorcycle!
+We have all learned that a motorcycle leans into a turn; however, that does not mean we need to hug all the curves!
+When driving a car, staying in your lane is necessary.
+However, that same one lane is actually not one, but three separate lanes on a motorcycle!

 And you can make use of all three when going into a twisty.

 Find some good YouTube videos on finding the apex of a turn.
-Essentially what you are doing is cutting across the lane in a way that keeps your bike going in more of a straight line, rather than hugging the curve in a lean.
+Essentially, you’re cutting across the lane to keep your bike moving in a straighter line, rather than leaning into the curve.

 Remember, riding a motorcycle is a lifetime learning process.
 No matter how many miles you put on your bike, there is always something new you can learn.
 If your area offers an advanced skills class, take it!
 It’ll be well worth your investment even if you only walk away with one new concept.